dhruvmsheth/dhruvmsheth.github.io/index.md

 Outside academics and robotics, I enjoy playing squash, ping pong, Super Smash Bros. and also cycling.
 I also love painting.
 I also like reading about philosophy and my favorite reads are about Ouspensky's interactions with Gurdjieff.

 On this website, you can find a summary of my previous work, projects, my resume and some fun stuff.

+# Contact

-You can contact me via email.
+I like talking to new people.
+Feel free to contact me via email.
 My email username is dsheth and the corresponding domain is caltech [dot] edu.